Tom Dallas

 Tom Dallas (born 23 April 1985) is a British former professional boxer who competed from 2008 to 2017.

+Amateur career

+Dallas represented his club, St. Mary's ABC, in the 2006 ABA Championships, losing to Derek Chisora in the final.

 Professional career

 Dallas fought on the undercard of Wladimir Klitschko vs. Bryant Jennings and was part of the international television broadcast.
 In that fight he lost by way of a first round TKO to Charles Martin for the NABO Heavyweight Title.

 Dallas also fought in the Prizefighter series.